Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 South Fork Big River on the Edge of Lake Clark National Park

-The run up the south fork of the big river took about 20-minutes.
+The run up the south fork of the Big River took about 20-minutes.
 The river can change overnight because of the enormous amount of glacial silt being deposited by the double glacier.
 Just once, Drew had to get out and unclog the motor and get us off the shallow shoals.
 Once we got to the top of the creek, we were no longer alone.
 Multiple boats lined the shore where the fish were stacked in gigantic schools.

 South Fork Big River Lakes-High Adventure Sockeye Fishing